brentp/echtvar/README.md

 #### Expressions

 An optional expression will determine which variants are written.
-It can utilize any (and only) fields present in the echtvar file (not those present in the query VCF).
+It can utilize any (and only) integer or float fields present in the echtvar file (not those present in the query VCF).
 An example could be:

 ```